ukaea/ReMKiT1D-Workshop-2024/README.md

 **NOTE**: If you are using a UKAEA Windows laptop, please contact the organizers for internal instructions.

+**NOTE**: If you are using a macOS computer with an Apple silicon chip (M1,M2,M3 etc.), use the alternative Dockerfile found within the `./mac_docker_image/` folder when performing step 2.
+All other steps can be followed as usual.

 Attendees who do not have experience with working within Docker containers are advised to use [VS Code](https://code.visualstudio.com/) as the IDE for this workshop.
 The remainder of these instructions will assume we are working in VS Code.
 If you are on Windows and prefer using WSL, note that it is also possible to use VS Code by connecting to a [remote folder in WSL](https://code.visualstudio.com/docs/remote/wsl).

 After cloning this repository, and opening that folder in VS Code, the user should be prompted to install workspace recommended extensions.
 These are the Docker and Dev Containers extensions and should be installed before proceeding.